K.Maro

-Cyril Kamar (سيريل قمر; born January 31, 1980, in Beirut), known by his stage name K.Maro (/keɪ ˈmɑːɹoʊ/; sometimes stylized as K-Maro or K'Maro) is a Canadian pop singer-songwriter, producer and businessman of Lebanese origin.
+Cyril Kamar (سيريل قمر; born January 31, 1980, in Beirut), known by his stage name K.Maro (/keɪ ˈmɑːɹoʊ/; sometimes stylized as K-Maro or K'Maro), is a Canadian rapper, singer and businessman of Lebanese origin.
 He sings in French and English.
 He is also the founder, the owner, and the CEO of East 47th Music, a record label, and Rock&Cherries Agency, a Paris-based Talents management agency.
 Both East 47th Music and Rock&Cherries Agency are part of KEG company (Kamar Entertainment Group).

 Biography

 Cyril Kamar is a francophone and anglophone singer, producer and businessman living between Paris, France and New York City.
 Cyril Kamar was born in Beirut, Lebanon on January 31, 1980.
 After the end of the war, he moved with his family to Montreal, Quebec, in 1991.

 Music career

 K.Maro first broke through to the Quebec charts with his group LMDS, an abbreviation for "Les Messagers du Son".
 This was a French language hip hop duo in Montreal, Quebec, Canada formed in 1993 and made up of Cyril Kamar, called Lyrik, and Adil Takhssait, called Mélo in the duo.

 The band achieved great success in Quebec and launched two successful albums, Les Messagers du Son in 1997 and Il Faudrait Leur Dire in 1999.
 LMDS broke up in 2001.
 Both artists continued their musical careers, Cyril Kamar (Lyrik) as K.Maro and Adil Takhssait (Mélo) as Vaï.